 CASA of the Eastern Panhandle Fund 2007 This charity serving abused and neglected children in the tri-county will forever benefit from the generosity of Tari Hampe-Deneen, 2007 Spirit of the Panhandle honoree, with this permanent endowment made possible by CNB Bank, Inc.

 Charles Town Rotary J.B.
 Smith Memorial Fund 2003 Set up in memory of Harpers Ferry’s J.B.
-Smith, who was killed in an automobile accident in 1998 at age 23, this fund was established by the Charles Town Rotary to benefit Jefferson Memorial Park, public high-school baseball athletics in Jefferson County and the Eastern Panhandle CARE Clinic.
+Smith, who was killed in an automobile accident in 1998 at age 23, this fund was established by the Charles Town Rotary to benefit Jefferson Memorial Park and public high school baseball athletics in Jefferson County.

 Cool Spring Preserve Fund 2016 When the board of the local nonprofit organization Craftworks at Cool Spring, Inc. transferred ownership of Cool Spring Preserve to the Potomac Valley Audubon Society in late 2016 the decision was made to provide funding to help maintain the rare plants and hydrology in the marsh, encourage natural forest regeneration in the woodlands, and control invasive species throughout the property.
 Annual distributions from the Cool Spring Preserve Fund will help cover some of these costs.